-This process will likely take up to 25 minutes, but by the time you’re finished, you’ll have beautifully creamy almond butter that you can pop in a glass jar and store for at least a month.
+This process will take up to 25 minutes, but when you’re finished, you’ll have beautifully creamy almond butter that you can store for at least a month.

 You shouldn’t need to add anything more than a pinch of salt to your butter for flavoring.

-In summary, whether you decide to go for store-bought almond butter or fancy having a go at making your own at home, it’s definitely worth introducing into your ketogenic diet.
+Whether you go for store-bought almond butter or fancy having a go at making your own at home, it’s definitely worth introducing into your ketogenic diet.

 Check out the full list of foods to introduce into your keto diet here.

-Just be sure to pay attention to how much you’re consuming daily as, alongside the high-calorie count, ingesting too many almonds can mean introducing an excess of phytates into your system which could prevent your body from effectively absorbing the nutrients and minerals it needs to stay healthy.
+Just be sure to pay attention to how much you’re consuming daily.
+Alongside the high-calorie count, ingesting too many almonds can mean introducing an excess of phytates into your system.
+This could prevent your body from effectively absorbing the nutrients and minerals it needs to stay healthy.

-Aside from that, there’s no reason you shouldn’t buy or make a batch of your own almond butter to start reaping its health benefits and tasty flavor!
+Aside from that, there’s no reason you shouldn’t buy or make almond butter to start reaping its health benefits and tasty flavor!

 Jenkins DJ, Kendall CW, Marchie A, Parker TL, Connelly PW, Qian W, Haight JS, Faulkner D, Vidgen E, Lapsley KG, Spiller GA.
 Dose response of almonds on coronary heart disease risk factors: blood lipids, oxidized low-density lipoproteins, lipoprotein(a), homocysteine, and pulmonary nitric oxide: a randomized, controlled, crossover trial.
 Circulation.
 2002 Sep 10;106(11):1327-32.